UX BLOG

 • We design based on the way “I” would do it, not recognizing that “I” am not the user

-• We don’t plan properly ahead of the development schedule so we “run out of time” for research and testing
+• We don’t plan properly ahead of the development schedule so we “run out of time” for user research and ux testing

 The Interesting Phenomenon that Happens When we Have Actually Done Testing